ivuorinen/starred/README.md

 - [tylercd100/lern](https://github.com/tylercd100/lern) - LERN is a Laravel 5 package that will record exceptions into a database and will notify you via Email, Pushover or Slack.
 - [typisttech/imposter-plugin](https://github.com/typisttech/imposter-plugin) - Composer plugin that wraps all composer vendor packages inside your own namespace.
 Intended for WordPress plugins.
 - [versionable/Ferret](https://github.com/versionable/Ferret) - Mime detection library
-- [vimeo/psalm](https://github.com/vimeo/psalm) - A static analysis tool for finding errors in PHP applications
+- [vimeo/psalm](https://github.com/vimeo/psalm) - A PHP static analysis tool for finding errors and security vulnerabilities in PHP applications
 - [vinkla/laravel-backup](https://github.com/vinkla/laravel-backup) - A easy-to-use backup manager for Laravel
 - [vinkla/wordplate](https://github.com/vinkla/wordplate) - A boilerplate for WordPress, built with Composer and designed with sensible defaults.
 - [wallabag/wallabag](https://github.com/wallabag/wallabag) - wallabag is a self hostable application for saving web pages: Save and classify articles.
 Read them later.
 Freely.